-Smoothwall monitor our school issued devices and alert the Executive Headteacher and DSL of any potential risk.
+"Senso monitors our school issued devices and alerts the Executive Headteacher, IT leader, Administrator Coordinator & IT technician of any potential risk.

 We work with parents to promote good practice in keeping children safe online, including to support their children learning at home.